adrielnardi/exercises-curso-em-video/python3-curso-em-video/Readme.md

-# Curso de Python 3 - Curso em Vídeo / Python 3 Course - Video Course
+# Python 3 - Curso em Vídeo
 Este repositório possui a correção dos exercícios do canal Curso em Vídeo.

 This repository has a correction of the exercises in the Curso em Vídeo channel.